Tony Entwistle – South Island New Zealand Fly Fishing Guide

 However, there is no doubt that the more you fish here the greater the personal satisfaction you develop as an angler, the greater the joy there is in fishing stunningly beautiful rivers … and the greater the rewards in the quality of fish landed.
 For many anglers who ‘get it in perspective’, fly fishing for New Zealand trout quickly becomes a life-long addiction.

 You can fish with me on local river trips, daily helicopter fly-outs or remote overnight back-country helicopter or hike-in camp-outs.
 Fishing is mostly with dry flies or small weighted nymphs and you can expect to catch trout averaging 3.5lb (1.6kg), with the prospect of an occasional trophy trout weighing 10lb (4.6kg) or more.

 … extended road trips away from my home base of Richmond (Nelson).

 … overnight camp-out trips greater than one night/two days duration.

-(However: if you do want these types of fishing I am happy to refer you onto to other guide friends who specialise in these experiences).
+(However: if you do want these types of fishing I am happy to refer you onto to other guide friends who provide these experiences).

 *** NB: For anglers based in St. Arnaud or Murchison who would like to fish with me on day trips, I am very willing to meet up with you at a mutually agreed location.

 CATCHING TROPHY TROUT